-If you want to stand out from your competitors in the rapidly growing B2B SaaS market, you need a strong blog strategy that helps you create attention-grabbing content.
-Your SaaS blog content should provide value to your readers by educating them on topics related to your industry, helping them solve problems and keeping them engaged with compelling writing as they move through your marketing funnel.
+Stand out from your competitors in the rapidly growing B2B SaaS market with a strong blog strategy that helps you create attention-grabbing content.
+Your SaaS blog content should provide value to your readers by:

-In this post, we’ll dive deeper into why your company should have a SaaS blog strategy and how you can create one in 6 simple steps.
+In this post, we’ll dive deeper into why your company should have a SaaS blog strategy and how you can create one in 6 straight-forward steps.

 Look at top B2B companies and you’ll find that 60% have a content strategy, compared to only 43% of all B2B organizations across the board.
 In addition, marketers who focus on blogging increase their chances of generating positive ROI by 13 times.

 However, SaaS blogging isn’t all sunshine and roses.
 Creating a blog strategy takes time and effort.
 And doesn’t provide instant gratification in the way running paid advertisements can.

 Blogging, and driving organic traffic to your website as a result, is a long game.
 Stick to your SaaS blog strategy and you’ll see results over time.
 You’ll also build stronger relationships with your audience than you ever could through advertising alone, thanks to high quality, interesting and educational blog content.

 How to create a blog strategy for SaaS